Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Matthew 6:24

-The Lord’s teaching is very clear and categorical.
-We cannot serve God and wealth.
+The Lord’s teaching on our attitude towards material wealth is very clear and categorical: We cannot serve God and wealth.
 Many believers are divided in their hearts in this matter, and therefore are unable to make good progress in their lives.
-They love the Lord but they also love material wealth.
-We have to be decisive and make a clear stand in this area.
-If we cling to riches, we cannot properly love, worship or serve God.
+They love the Lord, but they also love material wealth.
+We have to take a clear stand in this area.
+If we cling to riches, we cannot properly love, worship and serve God.

 The deceitfulness of riches